 How to promote your dog’s digestive health?

 You don’t have to wait till your dog has a digestive issue before treating it.
 Here are some precautions you may take right now: Examine your dog’s faeces to determine what’s normal for him and how frequently he poops.
 Keep an eye out for any blood or mucus in your dog’s faeces and notify your veterinarian if you notice any changes.
-Continue to support your dog’s digestive health with a probiotic and a prebiotic, such as Dig-in, but make any dietary modifications gradually over 1-2 weeks.
+Veterinary experts suggest that continued support for your dog’s digestive health can be managed with a probiotic and a prebiotic, such as Dig-in, but make any dietary modifications gradually over 1-2 weeks.